 If there’s one thing worse than fostering continuous negativity, it’s attacking others on social media.
-Attacking others make you look small, unattractive, and toxic.
+Attacking others makes you look small, unattractive, and toxic.

 If you feel that you must address a negative person or issue on social media, limit your focus to what can be done, the positive steps that might alleviate the situation, the strategies that might raise consciousness in the direction of solutions.

-Rather than being divisive, ask yourself how you might bring people together.
+Rather than fueling division, ask yourself how you might bring people together.

 These tips reveal two common themes for Twitter success:

 - Focus on developing patience, prioritizing the long haul over immediate gratification.

 What Twitter tactics drive you mad?

 What items would you add to this list?